Sociology (SOC)

 SOC 3393.
 Quantitative Research Methods.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of the Core Curriculum requirement in mathematics, SOC 1013, and SOC 3323.
+Prerequisite: Completion of the Core Curriculum requirement in mathematics and SOC 3323.
 Application of conceptualization and operationalization in the quantitative analysis of a variety of sociological subjects.
 Use of elementary measures of central tendency and dispersion, cross tabulations, and linear model procedures to evaluate relationships among variables; problems of descriptions and inference.
 Includes the use of standard computer packages and secondary analysis of data.
 (Formerly SOC 3313.
 Credit cannot be earned for both SOC 3313 and SOC 3393.)
 Generally offered: Fall, Spring.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 SOC 3413.
 Sociology of the Mexican American Community.
 (3-0) 3 Credit Hours.